ian512549/new-nc-flix/README.md

 2. Create an output with the following information:

+**If there are any `null` ratings you should treat them as a 0 rating!**

 - store_id, location, number of customers in the same location
 - number of films available in store
 - most valued customer (customer with the most rentals)
 - most popular film (film with most rentals)
 - average rating of each store (calculated as average of all films in store) rounded to **1 decimal place**

+3. Jersey the puppy is having a movie night with all her puppy pals!
+Create an output which shows all the films in our database with an additional column that represents whether if a film is suitable or not.

+**A film is suitable if the customer is old enough to watch the movie according the the age classification.
+Films rated `U` are suitable for all ages.**

 ## Task 7

-1. We are evaluating the quality of the films we currently have in our database.
-Management has asked you to create an output with the following information:
+1. We are refining the quality of the films we currently have in our database by removing the lowest rated.
+Management has asked you to create an output with information about the lowest rated film of each genre:

 - Genre name
-- Average rating for the genre (rounded to 1 decimal place)
+- Film title
+- Rating

-2. Management is now looking into the quality of stock in the **Manchester** store particularly.
+2. Management is now trying to refine the quality of stock in the **Manchester** store particularly.
 Create an output that that shows:

 - Genre name
-- Average rating for the genre (rounded to 1 decimal place)

-**_If the store stocks multiple of the same film you should be using just one rating in your calculation of the average._**
+- Film title
+- Rating

+**_If the store doesn't stock any films of a certain genre then do not include that genre in the output table._**